sora-xor/sora2-substrate-js-library/doc.md

 >
 > May be called from any origin.
 >
 > - `calls`: The calls to be dispatched from the same origin.
+The number of call must not
+>   exceed the constant: `batched_calls_limit` (available in constant metadata).
 >
 > If origin is root then call are dispatch without checking origin filter.
 (This includes
 > bypassing `frame_system::Config::BaseCallFilter`).